jeswin/ssb-scuttlekit/README.md

 }
 ```

-if Alice specifies fields in the permission assignment, Bob will not be able to delete a row.
-Unless the \_\_isDeleted is also added to permissions.
+if Alice specifies fields in the permission assignment, Bob will not be able to delete a row unless the \_\_isDeleted field is also added to permissions.

 ```js
 async function createSharedTodo(todo) {